olegantonyan/mpz/README.md

 - Internet radio in `m3u` and `pls` formats, as well as built-in radio library;
 - CUE sheets, with gapless playback of single-file albums;
 - Tag editor;
+- Dynamic range meter: per-track and album DR log for the selected tracks, in the foobar2000 Dynamic Range Meter format (Qt6 only);
 - Cover art and lyrics in the track info dialog or as dockable panels that follow the playing track;
 - Playback order per playlist and global: sequential, random, or no-loop;
 - Track sorting presets;